-As Vice President, Program and Strategy, Katie supports the program team to develop, implement, and adjust strategy across the Foundation’s focus areas.
-Katie works closely with the team as well as external stakeholders to broaden the foundation's perspective, build partnerships to accelerate its progress, and deepen the organization's impact in communities across North Carolina.
+As Vice President of Program Operations and Strategy, Katie supports the program officer, grantmaking, and communications team to develop, implement, and adjust strategy across the Foundation’s focus areas and its grantmaking practices.
+Katie works closely with the team as well as external stakeholders to broaden the foundation's perspective, build partnerships to accelerate its progress, improve the experience of our grantees and applicants, and deepen the organization's impact in communities across North Carolina.

 Katie joined the Blue Cross NC Foundation in 2009 as Operations Manager She later joined the program officer staff and played a leadership role in developing and refining the organization's focus on community-centered health in addition to leading the Foundation’s previous work in health care access and oral health.